George Proctor, Chair

 All work produced may be collected and used for the promotion of the department and its programs.
 Students will always be credited.
 Students may post their school work elsewhere if they credit the degree program, course, and responsible faculty.

 All undergraduate and graduate students entering College of Environmental Design programs are required to purchase a computer that meets departmental specifications.
 All applicants are invited to check with the department office or go to the department’s website to obtain these specifications.
 Financial aid assistance for this computer purchase is available to students qualifying for Federal Student Aid (requested via the FAFSA application).
 Please contact the University’s Office of Financial Aid (909-869-3700) for additional information.

-Prior to graduation, all students are required to register for NCARB IDP and fulfill 500 hours of internship through NCARB.
+Prior to graduation, all students are required to register for NCARB AXP and fulfill 500 hours of NCARB (National Council of Architectural Registration Boards).
+All students record internship hours in preparation for licensure as an Architect.
 For more information, please see the department website.

 The Department of Architecture is a member of the Association of Collegiate Schools of Architecture.
 Courses are taught by a faculty of professionals engaged in practice, education, and research.